pdronenko/gendiff-utility/README.md

 ##

-Repository of gendiff cli utility which compares two configuration files and shows a difference.
+Repository of gendiff cli utility, which compares two configuration files and shows a difference.

 ##